 UI Labs is a plugin that offers experimental WordPress admin UI features with the aim of building upon and enhancing the default WordPress User Interface.
 All features are in a constant state of beta, there are no guarantees and a modern browser is mandatory!

-New 3.2 Admin Bar - The new header in WordPress 3.2 can sometimes make things feel a little cluttered.
-UI Labs experiment number two brings back a more traditional WordPress header (and footer).
+Bringing a little more padding to the WP Toolbar, as well as a more 3.2- type footer.
 It also adds a little padding to the main content area to make everything feel a little more spacious.

 Sometimes, when developing sites locally, deploying them to a staging server, then deploying to a live server - it can become confusing as to which WordPress admin panel you're logged into.
 This can have disastrous consequences if you suddenly start deleting stuff on the live server cause you thought the current tab was the staging server.
 This allows you to enable colour coding for your different servers so that it's always obvious which one you're using right now.

 Small fonts hurt.
 This will bump the default font sizes for those of us who need larger fonts.